Bc., Mgr., MSc, PhD

 - Beatrice Mary Dale Research Fellowship

-- Visiting Fellow in Department of Psychology, University of Cambridge
+- Affiliated Lecturer in Department of Psychology, University of Cambridge

 I currently hold the Beatrice Mary Dale Research Fellowship in Psychology at Newnham College, and I am a Visiting Fellow in the Department of Psychology, University of Cambridge.
 I am also an Associate Research Fellow at the Centre for Brain and Cognitive Development, Birkbeck, University of London.